unadlib/mutative/README.md

 Yes.
 Unless you have to be compatible with Internet Explorer, Mutative supports almost all of Immer features, and you can easily migrate from Immer to Mutative.

 > Migration is also not possible for React Native that does not support Proxy.

+- Why return values are not supported?

+If it is supported, there is an additional performance loss of traversing the returned object tree.
+Also Immer has draft [escape issues](https://github.com/unadlib/mutative/blob/main/test/immer-non-support.test.ts#L327) for return values.

+- Can Mutative be integrated with Redux?

+Yes.

 ## Migration from Immer to Mutative